Tony Zackery

-Anthony Eugene Zackery (born November 20, 1966) is an American former professional football cornerback at the University of Washington, selected in the eighth round by the New England Patriots in the 1989 NFL draft with the 223rd overall pick.
+Anthony Eugene Zackery (born November 20, 1966) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Washington Huskies and was selected by the New England Patriots in the eighth round in the 1989 NFL draft with the 223rd overall pick.
 He played for both the NFL's Atlanta Falcons and Patriots.

-High school
+Early life

 Zackery attended Franklin High School in Seattle, Washington.

-College
+College career

-Zackery played for the Washington Huskies from 1985 to 1988 for coach Don James.
+Zackery played for the Huskies at the University of Washington from 1985 to 1988 for coach Don James.